Dar Tucker

-Darquavis Lamar "Dar" Tucker (born April 11, 1988) is an American-Jordanian professional basketball player.
+Darquavis Lamar "Dar" Tucker (born April 11, 1988) is an American-Jordanian professional basketball player who last played for the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).
 He played college basketball at DePaul University.

 High school

 Tucker attended Arthur Hill High School, in Saginaw, Michigan, where he played high school basketball.

 College career

 Tucker played college basketball at DePaul University, with the DePaul Blue Demons, from 2007 to 2009.

 Professional career

 In both 2010 and 2011, Tucker won the D-League Slam Dunk Contest and was named the D-League's Most Improved Player in 2011.

 For the 2011–12 season, he played Aix Maurienne Savoie Basket of France.
 He returned to Aix Maurienne for 2013–14.

 On March 16, 2015, he was acquired by the Reno Bighorns of the NBA Development League, returning to the team for a second stint.
 On March 28, he tied the NBA D-League's single-game scoring record when he scored 58 points in a game against the Texas Legends and averaged 34.6 points, 10.1 rebounds and 1.6 assists per contest in 8 games.
 On April 23, after the conclusion of the 2014–2015 D-League season, he signed with Trotamundos de Carabobo of the Venezuelan Liga Profesional de Baloncesto.
 On May 30, he signed with Al-Manama of the Bahraini Premier League.

+On December 23, 2024, Tucker signed with the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).
+On February 12, 2025, Hsinchu Toplus Lioneers terminated the contract relationship with Tucker.